Luminoid/blog/source/_posts/Swift-Features.md

 ### Optional Protocol Requirements
 You can define *optional requirements* for protocols, These requirements don’t have to be implemented by types that conform to the protocol.
+You can apply the `optional` modifier only to protocols that are marked with the `objc` attribute.
 ``` swift
 @objc protocol CounterDataSource {
     @objc optional func increment(forCount count: Int) -> Int